MikeHopcroft/labyrinth/src/conversion/azure/ISSUES.md

 * Demo/documentation bugs
   * Better friendly name to node mapping
-  * -q flag (for quiet) suppresses flag summary and node list
+  * x -q flag (for quiet) suppresses flag summary and node list

   * `-t` should be the default for `-f -t`
   * Option summary should mention that `-b` is default for `-t`.